Geovation/catalyst-ons-geographies/README.md

 [DuckDB](https://duckdb.org/) is a fast in-process database system.
 It is designed for analytical workloads and can be used as a library in other applications.
 We are compiling a number of scripts to import ONS geographies into DuckDB, where they will then be available to embed in applications.

-The end goal will be to quickly be able to generate a duckdb database file (or multiple files) that can be used to query ONS geographies.
+The outcome will be to produce and quickly update a duckdb database that can be used to query ONS geographies.

 ## Setup